Policy Advisory

 Policy changes

 We reserve the right to change the terms of this policy at any time.
 We encourage you to review this page periodically to stay informed of any updates.
-The date that this policy was last modified can be found at the top of this page.
+The date that this policy was last modified can be found at the bottom of this page.
 Any modifications are effective immediately.

 Disclaimer